Here’s Artie Isaac.

 After two decades in adveritising agencies (daytimes) and classrooms (evenings), Artie led corporate brainstorming and idea generation programs to develop new products and expand productivity.

 Since 2011, Artie has chaired CEO peer groups with Vistage Worldwide, the world’s leading chief executive organization.
 He holds Professional Coach Certification from both the International Coach Federation and the Gestalt Institute of Cleveland.
-Artie is certified to interpret the Myers-Briggs Type Indicator, Predictive Index, EQ-i 2.0/EQ 360, and PACT (Polarity Approach to Continuity and Transformation).
+Artie is certified to interpret the Myers-Briggs Type Indicator, Predictive Index, EQ-i, and PACT (Polarity Management).

 Beyond his work as a Vistage chair, Artie coaches executives on subjugation for gender.
 Clients include those who face bias and discrimination and those who are aware that their leadership is conditioned on the demographics of others.